GalaChain/sdk/docs/concepts/identities-wallets-accounts.md

 ### Multisignature profiles

 Profiles may hold several public keys.
-When registering a user, supply all keys and the `requiredSignatures` value indicating how many unique signatures are needed on each transaction.
+When registering a user, supply all keys.
+A majority of unique signatures is required on each transaction.

 ```typescript
 const k1 = signatures.genKeyPair();